Blackbear (musician): 2019–2021: Anonymous, Everything Means Nothing, and Misery Lake

-2021: Misery Lake

 On March 12, 2021, Blackbear was featured on Mod Sun's single, "Heavy".

-On May 21, 2021, Blackbear released the single "Jealousy" Alongside Mansionz partner Mike Posner, the first track in 4 years following the duo's self-titled debut album.
+On May 21, Blackbear released the single "Jealousy" alongside Mansionz partner Mike Posner, the first track in 4 years following the duo's self-titled debut album.

-On June 4, 2021, Blackbear released the EPs promotional song "U Love U" with Canadian singer-songwriter Tate McRae, as the lead single from his upcoming extended play, Misery Lake.
-On July 14, 2021, Blackbear announced the tracklist to his EP Misery Lake, alongside a tweet that the EP would be delayed to August 13, 2021, as a result of Sony Music Entertainment acquiring Alamo Records.
+On June 4, 2021, Blackbear released the song "U Love U" with Canadian singer-songwriter Tate McRae, as the lead single from his seventh extended play, Misery Lake.
+On July 14, Blackbear announced its tracklist alongside a tweet that the EP would be delayed to August 13 as a result of Sony Music Entertainment acquiring Alamo Records.
 Under Sony, he was assigned to its flagship label Columbia Records.
 Sony Music also distributes his previous releases for Alamo, from the period when it was distributed by Interscope.

+On July 9, 2021, Blackbear released the song "Memory" alongside American country singer Kane Brown.

-On August 13, 2021, Blackbear released the EP Misery Lake.
+On August 6 2021, Blackbear released the song "@ My Worst" as the second single from Misery Lake, followed by the EP's release on August 13.

 On November 4, 2021, ASCAP announced Blackbear's signing to a song administration deal.
 He was previously affiliated with Broadcast Music, Inc. (BMI), which still controls his shareholdings to previous works.

-2022: In Loving Memory

-On May 27, 2022, Blackbear released the lead single off the album titled "Gfy" featuring Machine Gun Kelly.
-He stated this album was dedicated to his late father.
-And the song "hazel inside" was dedicated to his Eldest son Midnight.
+2022–present: In Loving Memory, Mansionz 2, and upcoming seventh album

-On July 8, 2022, Blackbear released the second single from the album titled "The Idea".

-On July 16, 2022, Blackbear announced the released the tracklist and official release date for the album along with the pre-order.

-On August 5, 2022, Blackbear released the third single from the album titled "Toxic Energy", featuring The Used.
+On May 27, 2022, Blackbear released the song "GFY" with Machine Gun Kelly as the lead single from his sixth studio album In Loving Memory.
+On July 8, the second single from the album titled "The Idea" was released.
+On July 16, Blackbear announced the tracklist and official release date for the album along with the pre-order.
+On August 5, 2022, Blackbear released the only promotional single from the album titled "Toxic Energy", featuring The Used.

-On August 26, 2022, Blackbear's sixth studio album, entitled In Loving Memory, was released.
+On August 26, 2022, Blackbear's sixth studio album, In Loving Memory, was released.
+The album switches Blackbear's pop rap style to pop-punk.
+The album features appearances from pop-punk bands The Used, New Found Glory, and Bayside and production from Blink-182 drummer Travis Barker.

+On October 31, 2023, Blackbear and Mansionz partner Mike Posner released their long awaited follow-up album, Mansionz 2.
+It was released with no singles and little promotion.